Vysotsky (skyscraper): History

 Vysotsky architecture business center and semi-skyscraper was built in 2011.
 It has 54 floors, total height: 188.3 m (618 ft).
 The business center Vysotsky hit the Guinness Book of Records, having become "The tallest multifunctional business center in the Ural-Siberian and Central-Asian regions."

 The architects are Andrey Molokov and Vladimir Grachev.

 An open sightseeing platform on the 52nd floor at the height of 186 m offers a panoramic view of the city.
-The building serves as a nice orientation point when lost in the city.
+The building serves as a helpful landmark and orientation point when lost in the city's wide parameter.

 The business center Vysotsky is named after Vladimir Vysotsky, a Soviet poet, musician, and actor.
 Also, it is a play on words: vysoky means "tall" in Russian.
 Behind the building is a bronze sculpture of Vladimir Vysotsky and his third wife, the French actress Marina Vlady.